petersulyok/smfc/README.md

 ### 2. Installation and configuration
- 1. Set up the IPMI threshold values for your fans (see [this chapter](https://github.com/petersulyok/smfc?tab=readme-ov-file#7-ipmi-fan-control-and-sensor-thresholds) for details).
+ 1. Set up the IPMI threshold values for your fans (see [this chapter](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds) for details).
  2. Optional: enable advanced power management features for your CPU and SATA hard disks for lower power consumption, heat generation and fan noise.
  3. Load kernel modules (`coretemp/k10temp` and `drivetemp`).
  4. Install `smfc` service (check [Installation.md](doc/Installation.md) for more details)`.
- 5. Edit the configuration file `/etc/smfc/smfc.conf` and command line options in `/etc/default/smfc`.
+ 5. Edit the configuration file `/etc/smfc/smfc.conf` and command line options in `/etc/default/smfc` (see [this chapters]() for details).
  6. Start the `systemd` service
  7. Check results in system log
  8. Leave a feedback in [discussion #55](https://github.com/petersulyok/smfc/discussions/55)